ullibniss/INNO-DevOps-and-Security/D&S_Lab1_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/60c07579-c6c1-4368-95da-9b32213fd7d4)

-You can see how I replace index.html in punkt `a`.
+You can see how I replaced `index.html` in `4.a`.

 ### c.
 Build the image from the Dockerfile, tag it during build as nginx:<stX>, check/validate local images, and run your custom made docker image.

-To build docker image, I use `docker build`.
+To build the Docker image, I use the `docker build` command.

 ![image](https://github.com/user-attachments/assets/3c909140-7ea3-4101-b833-e3db78d4270d)